 For one reason or another you or someone else might one day need an official copy of your birth certificate.
 Most of the time, a birth certificate can only be obtained in person at the clerk's office in the city or town where you were born.
-So why not keep an official copy - with the embossed seal - of your birth certificate right here in this binder.
+Keep a couple embossed seal copies - available from the town of your birth.